appcoreopc/supervalue_api/README.md

 This is written on .netcore 2.1

-When you want to deploy -
+When you want to deploy, run the following command once,

 * git remote add azure https://supervalueappservice.scm.azurewebsites.net:443/supervalueappservice.git*

+Then to push and deploy, do this when you're ready,

 * git push azure *